soheil-ra/Homework-2/README.md

 </p>

 ## **Data**
-The dataset have been collected from Kaggle (https://www.kaggle.com/sergeymedvedev/customer_segmentation), consisting of 100515 records of customers and 8 attributes.<br>
+The dataset have been collected from Kaggle (https://www.kaggle.com/sergeymedvedev/customer_segmentation), consisting of 541910 records of customers and 8 attributes.
+The dataset contains transaction dates between 01/12/2010 and 9/12/2011.<br>

 Attribute Information:<br>
 **1. InvoiceNo -** Invoice number.
 A 6-digit integral number uniquely assigned to each transaction.
 (Numerical) <br>